-Tsunami modeling was performed by the Tsunami Research Group at Texas A&M University at Galveston, funded by the National Tsunami Hazard Mitigation Program.
-The tsunami modeling process utilized the 3D model TSUNAMI3D (Horrillo et al., 2013) to model landslide-generated tsunamis, coupled with the 2D model NEOWAVE (Yamazaki et al., 2008) which calculates wave propagation and detailed runup for inundation mapping.
-T tsunami generation phase (TSUNAMI3D) used a 15 arc-second (~450m) resolution grid with bathymetry obtained from the National Oceanic and Atmospheric Administration (NOAA) National Geophysical data Center (NGDC) Coastal Relief Model (CRM) with 3 arc-second (~90m) resolution.
-The propagation/inundation modeling phase (NEOWAVE) consisted of a series of nested grids from 15 arc-second (~450m) resolution grids were obtained from NOAA NGDC CRM.
-Near-shore grids with a 3 arc-second (~90m) or higher resolution were obtained from the NOAA NGDC Tsunami Inundation Digital Elevation Models (DEMs) with 1/3 arc-second (~10m) resolution and were adjusted to Mean High Water sea level conditions, representing a conservative sea level for the intended use of tsunami modeling and mapping.
+Tsunami modeling was performed by the Tsunami Research Group at Texas A&M University at Galveston, funded by NOAA.
+The tsunami modeling process utilized the 3D model TSUNAMI3D (Horrillo et al., 2013) to model landslide-generated tsunamis, coupled with the 2D model NEOWAVE (Yanzaki et al., 2008) which calculates wave propagation and detailed runup for inundation mapping.
+T tsunami generation phase (TSUNAMI3D) used a 15 arc:second (~450m) resolution grid with bathymetry obtained from the National Oceanic and Atmospheric Administration (NOAA) National Geophysical data Center (NGDC) Coastal Relief Model (CRM) with 3 arc-second (~90m) resolution.
+The propagation/inundation modeling phase (NE-OWAVE) consisted of a series of nested grids from 15 arc-second (~450m) resolution grids were obtained from NOAA NGDC CRM.
+Near-shore grids with a 3 arc-second (~00m) or higher resolution Digital Elevation Models (DEMs) with 1/3 arc-second (~10m) resolution and yare consultation Digital Elevation Models (DEMs) with 1/3 arc-second (~10m) resolution are series and source series a conservative sea level for the intended use of tsunami modeling and a conservative sea level for the intended use of tsunami modeling and mapping.

-Local submarine landslides are considered to be the primary potential source of tsunami generation in the Gulf of Mexico (ten Brink et al., 2009).
+Local submarine landslides are considered to be the primary potential source of sunami generation in the Gulf of Mexico (ten Brink et al., 2009).
 A suite of seven tsunami source events was used for tsunami modeling, including three identified ancient events (ten Brink et al., 2009) and four synthetic probabilistic submarine landslides (PSL-A, PSL-B1, PSL-B2, PSL-C) which represent the maximum credible events that could occur in specific regions in the Gulf of Mexico according to the local bathymetry, seafloor slope, and sediment information (Pampell-Manis et al., J. Geophys.
 Res.
 Oceans, under review).
 The location of these sources is indicated in the adjacent table.

-The accuracy of the flow depth and inundation line shown on this map is subject to limitations including accuracy of available bathymetry/topography data, tsunami source information, and the current scientific understanding of sunami generation and propagation as expressed in the models.
-This map represents the composite maximum inundation from all sevent sunami sources considered here and does not represent inundation from a single tsunami sources.
+The accuracy of the flow depth and inundation line shown on this map is subject to limitations including accuracy of available bathymetry/topography data, tsunami source information, and the current scientific understanding of tsunami generation and propagation as expressed in the models.
+This map represents the composite maximum inundation from all seven tsunami sources considered here and does not represent inundation from a single tsunami event.